Yuli Gurriel Player Props: Marlins vs. Braves

-On Wednesday, Yuli Gurriel (coming off going 1-for-4 with a double) and the Miami Marlins play the Atlanta Braves, whose starting pitcher will be Kyle Wright.
-First pitch is at 6:40 PM ET.
+After going 2-for-5 with a double in his last game, Yuli Gurriel and the Miami Marlins take on the Atlanta Braves (who will start Dylan Dodd) at 4:10 PM ET on Thursday.

-In his most recent game he had a one-hit showing (1-for-4) against the Braves.
+In his most recent appearance, he racked up two hits (going 2-for-5 with a double) against the Braves.

 Yuli Gurriel Game Info & Props vs. the Braves